 This classic cheesecake with condensed milk is super simple to make and is basically no fail.
 You don’t need to bake it in a water bath and yet I’ve never had it crack on me.

-This cheesecake is super simple to make and is basically no fail!
-I’ve never had it crack on me.
-Plus it has the rich goodness of sweetened condensed milk baked, so you know it has to be good!
+The condensed milk adds that rich creaminess, so you know it has to be good.
 Follow my simple tips and you’ll be enjoying your own perfect cheesecake as well.

-She makes original cheesecakes, chocolate cheesecakes, round cheesecakes, square cheesecakes and they are all yummy!
+She makes original cheesecakes, chocolate cheesecakes, round cheesecakes, square cheesecakes and more.
+My family always gets excited when she makes cheesecake, because they are all yummy!

-So of course I had to make her cheesecake recipe very early in this blog’s life.
+So of course I had to make her cheesecake recipe very early in this website’s life.
 It absolutely fit the bill of favorite family recipes, which was how this whole site started.